Gastrointestinal Bleeding Program

 Congratulations to the OSU Wexner Medical Center Gastrointestinal Bleeding Program!

-This comprehensive, multidisciplinary group focuses on the evaluation and treatment of gastrointestinal (GI) bleeding, including:
+The GHN Division has general expertise in the evaluation and treatment of gastrointestinal (GI) bleeding, including:

 - Acute upper GI bleeding- Stomach ulcer, peptic ulcer disease, or esophageal varices.

 - Acute lower GI bleeding- Diverticulosis, Arteriovenous malformations (AVMs), polyps or tumors

 - Chronic GI blood loss- Often from obscure or initially unclear source

 - Small bowel bleeding – Arteriovenous malformations (AVMs), small bowel ulcers, or small bowel tumors that may be out of the reach of traditional endoscopic tools.

 Other sub-specialties and medical technologies offered by the group include:

 - Gastroenterology/Endoscopy – Upper endoscopy/EGD, Colonoscopy, small bowel enteroscopy, and capsule endoscopy